 TG: TRANSITIONS IN KILN-GLASS

 Bullseye Glass Co.'s biennial juried competition for emerging artists, called Emerge, is expanding its focus to identify the best of contemporary kiln-glass design, architecture, and art.
-Under a new name, Tg: Transitions in Kiln-Glass, the competition is open to artists and designers of all levels, and select finalists will be included in an exhibition hosted by Bellevue Arts Museum, Washington, in 2022.
+Under a new name, Tg: Transitions in Kiln-Glass, the competition is open to artists and designers of all levels, and select finalists will be included in an exhibition hosted by Bellevue Arts Museum, Washington, in early 2022 and traveling to Pittsburgh Glass Center in spring 2022.